seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Dare he already crop the Fleur de Luce?
 I hope, the honey being gathered thence,
 He, with the spider, afterward approached,
-Shall suck forth deadly venom from the leaves.—
+Shall suck forth deadly venom from the leaves.--
 But where's our navy?
 How are they prepared
 To wing themselves against this flight of ravens?